wware/tdd_hack/README.md

 ## Where to go next with this

-An obvious thing would be to start adapting this to my project at work, but it would also be cool to do a non-trivial example in this public git repo.
+An obvious thing would be to start adapting this to some non-trivial example project.
 Maybe set up some little web server and throw requests at it and make sure it does the right things at the right times.

+Also, it might be nice to have some way to select which Python classes should run as mocks and which should run as real.
+Maybe something like

+    python hack.py --mocks-except MyFavoriteClass

+That doesn't explain how you'll implement it, but it's a starting point.